 Serba Dinamik independent directors express concern over audit matters

-The directors said in a statement on Thursday that the oil and gas services company's management, together with the board, is taking steps to resolve matters and working on appointing an independent firm to assess the audit issues "independently and objectively".
+In a statement on Thursday, the directors said the oil and gas services company's management, together with the board, is taking steps to resolve matters and will appoint an independent firm to assess the issues "independently and objectively".

+The directors also said the appointed firm will report its assessment results to a committee which, to ensure independence, will have no representation from management.

+Serba last week said auditor KPMG had not been able to verify contracts and transactions worth 3.5 billion ringgit ($848.90 million) with 11 customers.

 Serba Dinamik's major shareholders express concern over audit issuesID:nL2N2NK071